botanicus/data.blog/posts/2019-11-25-managing-email-with-ease/post.md

 First and foremost, it's important to filter personal email from mass email, such as notifications, newsletters and the like.

 How?
 Gmail has this lovely feature that allows you to add `+anything` after your username and it will still get delivered to your inbox.
+And with Gmail filters, you can execute actions over matching emails, such as marking them as read and skipping the inbox.

+_Wait, what?_

 For instance if you're `joe@gmail.com`, you can also use `joe+newsletter@gmail.com`, `joe+notifications@gmail.com`, `joe+orders@gmail.com` and so on.